marcusrossel/marcusrossel.github.io/_posts/2020-02-29-kaleidoscope-3.md

 }
 ```

-What this simple implementation of `generateVariableExpression(name:)` enforces is that you have to define variable *before* you use them.
+What this simple implementation of `generateVariableExpression(name:)` enforces is that you have to define variables *before* you use them.
 So why haven't we already enforced this rule during parsing - isn't that kind of the parsers job?
-If you think back to part 2 of this series, you might remember that when testing our parser we accepted some scenarios which we knew to be incorrect for a *Kaleidoscope* program:
+If you think back to part 2 of this series, you might remember that when testing our parser we accepted some test cases which we knew to be incorrect for a *Kaleidoscope* program:

 > We know that we don’t want to accept them, but they’re not of our parser’s concern.
 In fact we haven’t even captured a specification for them in our grammar!
 That’s because these issue require what is called a *context sensitive* grammar to describe them properly.
 BNF-notation only allows us to specify *context free* languages, and hence our parser also recognizes a context free language. [↗](https://marcusrossel.github.io/2020-01-19/kaleidoscope-2)